DFE-Digital/get-into-teaching-app/app/views/content/blog/5-reasons-to-attend-a-get-into-teaching-event.md

 At each of our events there are a range of experts to speak to including [teacher training advisers](/teacher-training-advisers) and [explore teaching advisers](/explore-teaching-advisers).
 Our advisers are former teachers with lots of experience, who know the application process and what teaching is like inside out.

 Sign up for your own adviser at one of our events and have a one-to-one conversation about everything from reassurance about how to stand at the front of a classroom to how to fund your training.

 The support won’t stop at the end of the event – they can give you as much or as little help as you need.
+You can talk to your adviser through email, text, or phone.

 ## 5. Chat with current teachers